ndenStanford/ml-mesh/projects/docs/00_register.md

 ### 3.2 Run `integration` tests :warning: :nut_and_bolt: :nut_and_bolt:

-To run the `integration` tests for the `train` component using the `docker-compose.dev.yaml` file, run:
+To run the `integration` tests for the `register` component using the `docker-compose.dev.yaml` file, run:

 ```bash
 make projects.integration/${PROJECT_NAME} COMPONENT=register